York Wilson: Career

 York Wilson was trained at the Central Technical School, but he was mainly self-taught.
-He began as a commercial artist and illustrator, working for Brigden`s engraving house in Toronto (1926) where he was influenced by Charles Comfort and Will Ogilvie, then at Sampson-Matthews Limited.
+He began as a commercial artist and illustrator, working for Brigden's engraving house in Toronto (1926) where he was influenced by Charles Comfort and Will Ogilvie, then at Sampson-Matthews Limited.
 He took night classes at the Ontario College of Art, and later at the Detroit Institute of Arts.
 In 1927, Wilson began working in Detroit where he learned illustration and lettering and was also exposed to museums and books about fine art.
 However, he lost his job due to the Great Depression and returned to Canada in 1930.
 His paintings from the early 1930s to the mid 1950s were representational and even, social realist and satirical, as, for instance, his Welfare Worker (1941).

 In 1949, Wilson’s first six-month sojourn in Mexico at the artist’s colony of San Miguel de Allende became a turning-point in his life.
 He began working as a full-time artist, initially signing his paintings R. York Wilson, and later, York Wilson.
 While in Mexico in the early 1950s, he met David Alfaro Siqueiros who taught Wilson how to use pyroxylin (Duco).
 His trip to Mexico that year and in 1953 led to the influence of Rico Lebrun, whom he was to admire life-long, and stimulated an interest in mural painting.
 On still another trip to Mexico in 1955, he learned about vinyl acetate.
 In the late 1950s, he began painting abstractly, and in the 1960s, turned to geometric abstraction.

-He is known for his murals at Toronto's O'Keefe Centre (today`s Sony Centre) (1960), the Salvation Army Headquarters, Imperial Oil Building (Toronto, 1957), Bell Telephone Building (Toronto), and Central Hospital.
+He is known for his murals at Toronto's O'Keefe Centre (today`s Meridian Hall) (1960), the Salvation Army Headquarters, Imperial Oil Building (Toronto, 1957), Bell Telephone Building (Toronto), and Central Hospital.
 He was a member of the Royal Canadian Academy of Arts.
 He also a member of the Ontario Society of Artists (1942) and its President (1946-1948) as well as the Canadian Group of Painters.